thomas051083/psd-psw/_pswlf-2020/1i-occ8.md

       <br>• Start a conversation with staff and show appropriate supportive leadership (e.g. empathetic listening and responding)
       <br>• Build a supportive workplace environment and encourage help-seeking behaviour
       <br>
-      <a href="https://www.eventbrite.sg/e/wellbeingwork-being-a-supportive-leader-run-1-tickets-118419282261">Click here to register for 20 October session.</a><br>
-      <a href="https://www.eventbrite.sg/e/wellbeingwork-being-a-supportive-leader-run-2-tickets-118420684455">Click here to register for 22 October session.</a><br>
       <a href="https://www.eventbrite.sg/e/wellbeingwork-being-a-supportive-leader-run-3-tickets-118420925175">Click here to register for 27 October session.</a><br>
       <a href="https://www.eventbrite.sg/e/wellbeingwork-being-a-supportive-leader-run-4-tickets-118423290249">Click here to register for 29 October session.</a><br>
     </td>